CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 SSL / TLS uses cipher suites that determine how secure an HTTPS connection is.
 Each suite consists of specific modules.
 If a particular module is considered unsafe or weak, changing the cipher suite will allow you to switch to a more secure module.

-Since the use of weak cipher suites can be enforced on the client side, it is necessary to offer server-side only those that use sufficient strength for authentication and encryption.
+Since the use of weak cipher suites can be enforced on the client side, it is necessary to only offer server-side servers that use sufficient strength for authentication and encryption.
 In addition, the cipher suites used should support Perfect Forward Secrecy (PFS).
 Further notes on cryptographic algorithms and key lengths are contained in the Technical Guideline of the BSI "Cryptographic Methods: Recommendations and Key Lengths - Part 2 Use of TLS" (TR-02102-2) and in CON.1 Crypto Concept.

 ** Session Renegotiation / TLS Compression **